 National Finals Rodeo Schedule

-10th and should be filled with some of the most exciting roping and bull riding action that you've ever been witness to.
-Events
+will run until December 13th and feature some of the most incredible roping and riding action that fans have ever been witness

-at the National Finals Rodeo include bareback riding, steer wrestling, team roping, saddle bronc riding, tie-down roping,
+Events at the National Finals Rodeo include bareback riding, steer wrestling, team roping, saddle bronc riding,

-barrel racing and bull riding, making for one heck of a variety.
-Plus, each year the National Finals Rodeo crowns a World
+tie-down roping, barrel racing and bull riding, making for one heck of a variety.
+Plus, each year the National Finals Rodeo

-All-Around Rodeo Champion Cowboy, an award given to the cowboy that has earned the most money and regularly competed in events
+crowns a World All-Around Rodeo Champion Cowboy, an award given to the cowboy that has earned the most money and regularly

 National Finals Rodeo History

-can be traced all the way back to jobs ranchers needed to do back in 19th century Spain and eventually in North and South
+be traced all the way back to jobs ranchers needed to do back in 19th century Spain and eventually in North and South America

-America when ranching began to gain traction in the Americas.
-In the early 1800s there were a few informal rodeo contests
+when ranching began to gain traction in the Americas.
+In the early 1800s there were a few informal rodeo contests in northern

-in northern Mexico and the western United States, but it was only in 1872, when the first true formal rodeo contest was held
+Mexico and the western United States, but it was only in 1872, when the first true formal rodeo contest was held in Cheyenne,

-Rodeos are still incredibly popular in the western United States and parts of Canada, and the
+Wyoming.
+Rodeos are still incredibly popular in the western United States and parts of Canada, and the Professional Rodeo

-Buffalo Bill Cody and their popular Wild West Shows.
-Even now rodeo has a powerful grip on pop culture and remains a uniquely
+and their popular Wild West Shows.
+Even now rodeo has a powerful grip on pop culture and remains a uniquely American sport

-upon the arena for four days of non-stop action and excitement.
+basis, and you can check it out for yourself this time around.
 The second you set foot into Thomas and Mack Center you will

 realize you are someplace special as you can smell that unique rodeo aroma in the air and see all of the powerful yet graceful